sfepy/sfepy/doc/users_guide.rst

 User's Guide
 ============

+.. contents:: Table of Contents
+   :local:
+   :backlinks: top

 This manual provides reference documentation to *SfePy* from a user's perspective.

 Running a simulation
 --------------------